pratiknayak28/REST-CRUD-Applications/README.md

 # REST-CRUD-Application

-## An Application to demonstrate Correct Practices followed while creating an generic REST Application.
+## An Application to demonstrate Correct Industry Practices followed while creating an generic REST Application.
 1. DB used is mysql.
 2. Exceptions handled.
 3. Implemented Logging(IN PROCESS)